By chance, in

 bravery of the men who risked their lives, I began to suffer from a

-guts to fight for freedom over 60 years ago.
+guts to fight for freedom 70 years ago.
 How is it

 fair that I have never seen action while so many unfortunate